d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 a convenient activation function that transforms outputs of an ordinary neural network layer into valid discrete probability distributions.
-We saw that the derivative of the cross entropy loss when combined with softmax behaves very similarly to the derivative of squared error, namely by taking the difference between the expected behavior and its prediction.
+We saw that the derivative of the cross-entropy loss when combined with softmax behaves very similarly to the derivative of squared error;
+namely by taking the difference between the expected behavior and its prediction.
 And, while we were only able to